 Rinse the rice and dahl in several changes of water and drain.

-Heat 3 tablespoons of ghee in a heavy bottomed saucepan.
+Heat the ghee in a heavy bottomed saucepan.
 When hot, add the cumin, ginger and whole chilli.
-When the cumin turns medium brown, add the turmeric and asafetida.
+When the cumin seeds turn medium brown, add the turmeric and asafoetida.
 Add the cauliflower and tomatoes and simmer, covered, stirring every 5 mins until the cauliflower is cooked.
 This should take about 20 mins.
 Add the dahl and rice mixture.
 Season with salt, pepper and finely chopped fresh coriander and mix gently.

-At serving time, garnish with fresh coriander and drizzle with ghee.
-Add a dollop of spicy yoghurt and avocado mixture.
-Perfect for a cold Winter’s day to warm you through from top to toe.
+At serving time, garnish with fresh coriander, a squeeze of lemon and drizzle with ghee.
+Top with a dollop of spicy yoghurt and avocado mixture.

 Goodness shared from Stacey